|

 Lustraloy with Chrome Plated clip

-Sterling Silver with vertical lines with GF clip and chevron band, a cap band sporting a pattern of repeated chevrons (somewhat like the band of the Major Vacumatics, but more stylized and engraved chevrons, this is the most common SS design
+Sterling Silver with vertical lines with GF clip and chevron band, a cap band sporting a pattern of repeated chevrons, this is the most common silver cap.

 Sterling Silver plain with GF clip and chevron band